Last Updated on April 27, 2021 by Maggie Sutton

 The Coast Guard is broken up into districts, and each district is responsible for Coast Guard Activities in specific areas along the coastline.

-For example, on the Atlantic coast, the 1st district controls activities in New York, Northern New Jersey, Rhode Island, Connecticut, Massachusetts, Vermont, New Hampshire, and Maine.
+For example, on the Atlantic coast, the 1st district controls activities from Maine to southern-most New Jersey.
 Their headquarters are in Boston, Massachusetts.
-District 5 is in charge of the coast from South Carolina up to New Jersey, and District 7 is responsible for all Coast Guard Activities in the areas of Florida, Puerto Rico, Georgia, South Carolina and 34 foreign nations and territories, a total of 1.7 million square miles of ocean.
-There are districts for the Atlantic coastline as well as the Pacific.
+District 5 is in charge of the coast from South Carolina up to New Jersey.
+District 7 is responsible for all Coast Guard Activities in the areas of Florida, Puerto Rico, Georgia, South Carolina and 34 foreign nations and territories, a total of 1.7 million square miles of ocean.

 The U.S. Coast Guard Academy